-Azure Monitor Logs pricing details
+Azure Monitor Logs cost calculations and options

 The most significant charges for most Azure Monitor implementations will typically be ingestion and retention of data in your Log Analytics workspaces.
-Several features in Azure Monitor do not have a direct cost but add to the workspace data that's collected.
+Several features in Azure Monitor don't have a direct cost but add to the workspace data that's collected.
 This article describes how data charges are calculated for your Log Analytics workspaces and Application Insights resources and the different configuration options that affect your costs.

-- The set of management solutions enabled and their configuration
+- The set of management solutions enabled and their configuration.

-- The number and type of monitored resources
+- The number and type of monitored resources.

-- The types of data collected from each monitored resource
+- The types of data collected from each monitored resource.

 Data size calculation

-Some tables are free from data ingestion charges altogether, including AzureActivity, Heartbeat, Usage, Operation.
-This will always be indicated by the _IsBillable column, which indicates whether a record was excluded from billing for data ingestion.
+Some tables are free from data ingestion charges altogether, including AzureActivity, Heartbeat, Usage, and Operation.
+This information will always be indicated by the _IsBillable column, which indicates whether a record was excluded from billing for data ingestion.

 Charges for other solutions and services

 Some solutions have more specific policies about free data ingestion.
-For example Azure Migrate makes dependency visualization data free for the first 180-days of a Server Assessment.
-Services such as Microsoft Defender for Cloud, Microsoft Sentinel, and Configuration management have their own pricing models.
+For example, Azure Migrate makes dependency visualization data free for the first 180 days of a Server Assessment.
+Services such as Microsoft Defender for Cloud, Microsoft Sentinel, and configuration management have their own pricing models.

 See the documentation for different services and solutions for any unique billing calculations.

 The cluster commitment tier has a 31-day commitment period after the commitment level is increased.
 During the commitment period, the commitment tier level can't be reduced, but it can be increased at any time.
-When workspaces are associated to a cluster, the data ingestion billing for those workspaces is done at the cluster level using the configured commitment tier level.
+When workspaces are associated to a cluster, the data ingestion billing for those workspaces is done at the cluster level by using the configured commitment tier level.

-There are two modes of billing for a cluster that you specify when you create the cluster.
+There are two modes of billing for a cluster that you specify when you create the cluster:

 Cluster (default): Billing for ingested data is done at the cluster level.
 The ingested data quantities from each workspace associated to a cluster are aggregated to calculate the daily bill for the cluster.
 Per-node allocations from Microsoft Defender for Cloud are applied at the workspace level prior to this aggregation of data across all workspaces in the cluster.

-Workspaces: Commitment tier costs for your cluster are attributed proportionately to the workspaces in the cluster, by each workspace's data ingestion volume (after accounting for per-node allocations from Microsoft Defender for Cloud for each workspace.)
+Workspaces: Commitment tier costs for your cluster are attributed proportionately to the workspaces in the cluster, by each workspace's data ingestion volume (after accounting for per-node allocations from Microsoft Defender for Cloud for each workspace).

 If the total data volume ingested into a cluster for a day is less than the commitment tier, each workspace is billed for its ingested data at the effective per-GB commitment tier rate by billing them a fraction of the commitment tier.
 The unused part of the commitment tier is then billed to the cluster resource.